Eschatologue/CM_wiki/docs/spells/6th-level.md

 If a pillar is created under a creature, that creature must succeed on a Dexterity Saving Throw or be lifted by the pillar.
 A creature can choose to fail the save.

 If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 6d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
-The restrained creature can use an action to make a Strength or Dexterity check (the creature's choice) against the spell's save DC.
+The restrained creature can use an :rsc-action: **Action** to make a Strength or Dexterity check (the creature's choice) against the spell's save DC.
 On a success, the creature is no longer restrained and must either move off the pillar or fall off it.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, you can create two additional pillars for each slot level above 6th.